blackblood/deforest/README.md

 # Setup
 Mention `gem deforest` in your Gemfile or install using `gem install deforest`.
 Then run `bundle install`.

-Once the gem is installed, run `rake deforest`.
-This will create an initializer file `deforest.rb` in config/initializer.
+Once the gem is installed, run `rails g deforest`.
+This will create an initializer file `deforest.rb` in config/initializer and a migration file for storing logs.

-Next, run `rake deforest:install:migrations`, this will create a deforest_logs table which stores the method usage data. run `rake db:migrate`
+run `rake db:migrate`

 Finally, add `mount Deforest::Engine => '/deforest'` in your `routes.rb`